pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 web.
 MathML is a red herring as it (at most) aims to reproduce accessibility traditions from the print era but inherently cannot reproduce it well since those traditions relied on human operators (orators or transcribers).
-It also only works for English, or more precisely Nemeth users.
+It also only works for English and, it seems, really only for Nemeth users.

 I invariably approach such problems by looking for guidance regarding the web in general.
+[The web's grain](https://frankchimero.com/blog/2015/the-webs-grain/), if you like.

 ### The web's core principles